Sam-Seaberry/LightCOnnection/README.md

 # LightCOnnection

-Used to interface between Light Connect App and Arduino Nano BLE to control RGB lightstrip.
+Used to interface between my Light Connect App and a Arduino Nano BLE to control a RGB lightstrip.
 Both are still in development.